acrool/acrool-js-utils/src/string/README.md

-# Bear JS Utils / String
+# Acrool JS Utils / String

 <p>
     Processing of strings, such as case conversion to camel case, enhanced string splitting, and so on.